 4.6.
 Does this Bill create or amend a decision-making power to make a determination about a person's rights, obligations, or interests protected or recognised by law, and that could have a significant impact on those rights, obligations, or interests?

-YES The Bill provides the relevant Ministers with new decision-making powers, incl block, impose conditions on, or unwind transactions that are not currently subjurned under the Act.
-The Minister will be unable to exercise these powers unless the that various criteria are satisfied.
-This is consistent with the approach currently where the ultimate decision-making rests with the relevant Ministers (such as a of the Act).
-The new national interest test is of particular note, as it allows the consider any transaction ordinarily reviewed under the Act that may be contrar interest, and impose conditions or decline the transaction to preserve the national ect to screening by are satisfied taken in the Act, under section 14 Minister to by to the national The Bill also removes some decision-making powers where low-risk transaction from screening, including fundamentally New Zealand entities and most invest adjacent to sensitive land.
-Clause 13 amends the benefit to New Zealand test, simplifying the criteria for by reducing the 21 narrowly framed factors to 7 less prescriptive factors, with a factor that only applies to investments involving water bottling or bulk water ex human consumption. an additional
+The Bill provides the relevant Ministers with new decision-making powers, including the ability to block, impose conditions on, or unwind transactions that are not currently subject to screening under the Act.
+The Minister will be unable to exercise these powers unless they are satisfied that certain criteria are satisfied.
+This is consistent with the approach currently taken in the Act, where the ultimate decision-making rests with the relevant Ministers (such as under section 14 of the Act).
+The new national interest test is of particular note, as it allows the Minister to consider any transaction ordinarily reviewed under the Act that may be contrary to the national interest, and impose conditions or decline the transaction to preserve the national interest.
+The Bill also creates a temporary power to review all transactions regardless of value.

+The Bill also removes some decision-making powers where low-risk transactions are removed from screening, including fundamentally New Zealand entities and most investments in land adjacent to sensitive land.

-Clause 60 introduces a new Part 3 to the Act, which will allow the Minister to impose conditions on an acquisition, to manage significant risks to national security and public order.
-Those conditions will affect an overseas person's rights, obligations and interests in relation to the relevant property.
+Clause 52 introduces a new Part 3 to the Act, which will empower the Minister, in general terms, to impose conditions, block, or unwind certain overseas investments.
+These powers will affect certain rights, obligations and interests in relation to property.

-These decision-making powers are appropriately limited through criteria, and decisions will be subject to judicial review.
+These decision-making powers may only be exercised on certain grounds, and decisions will be subject to judicial review.